weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 ## About the Project

-Retail companies generate thousands of sales every day, making it difficult to monitor business performance through spreadsheets alone.
+Retail companies generate thousands of sales every day across different products, customers, and locations.
+As the amount of data grows, it becomes increasingly difficult to monitor business performance using spreadsheets alone.

-This project aims to turn raw sales data into meaningful insights by building an interactive dashboard that allows users to explore sales performance, product profitability, and customer behaviour from different perspectives.
+In this project, I built an end-to-end Business Intelligence solution that transforms raw sales data into an interactive Power BI dashboard, enabling users to analyse sales performance, product profitability, and customer behaviour from different perspectives.

 Furthermore, this project follows a complete end-to-end BI process, including data preparation, dimensional modelling, DAX development, and dashboard design.